 - Blend in a high-speed food processor/blender until you obtain the consistency you like.
 The longer you blend, the smoother and runnier the tahini would be.
 I like mine very smooth so I blended it for about 7 minutes, giving it a break in the middle so it doesn't over heat.

 - Store the tahini in a glass container.
-It will last for up to a month in the fridge.

 - Separation of the oil is natural over time, just stir before you use it.